SPECFEM/specfem3d/CUBIT_GEOCUBIT/README.md

 I think it is a pain and, in the future, I would like to maintain the compatibility only for version 15+.

-Moreover, my access to cubit is sadly ended and I will drop soon also the support for it (sadly).

 =========================================